Key takeaways:

 Suicidal ideation, or thoughts about death

-There’s no clear-cut connection between Ozempic and anxiety.
-Some people using Ozempic have reported anxiety as a side effect.
+There’s no connection between Ozempic and anxiety, although some people using Ozempic have reported anxiety as a side effect.
 But there’s also some evidence that anxiety may actually be less likely in people using Ozempic.
+But, just like with depression, it’s difficult because people living with diabetes or excess weight are already more likely to have anxiety or other mood disorders in general.

 Ozempic is generally easy to use, but it can cause side effects in some people.
 Common side effects include: